Lake Providence, Louisiana

 Lake Providence is a town in, and the parish seat of, East Carroll Parish in northeastern Louisiana.
-The population was 5,104 at the 2000 census and declined by 21.8 percent to 3,991 in 2010.
+As of the 2020 census, Lake Providence had a population of 3,587.
 The town's poverty rate is approximately 55 percent; the average median household income is $16,500, and the average age is 31.

 The town shares its name with the oxbow lake of the Mississippi River, also called Lake Providence.
 This area was historically developed as cotton plantations before and after the Civil War, and remains largely rural.
 The Union Army developed a supply depot near the lake during the Civil War, and its camp was crowded with refugee slaves seeking their freedom.
 The town grew larger at this site.

 History

 In the late 18th century goods such as animal pelts, indigo, and cotton were transported on the Mississippi River by people commonly known as longboat men, named for the type of craft that carried the goods.
 These were eventually replaced by steamboats.
 Thieves and pirates raided the longboats, killing the crew and selling the goods.
 Bunch's Bend is named for a pirate who would raid the boats at this place, where they had to maneuver the bend in the river.
 If the longboat men made it past Bunch's Bend without being robbed, they would say they, "made it to Providence."

 The trading town of Providence developed at the bend.
 It later was renamed as Lake Providence when the town was moved to its current location surrounding a natural oxbow lake.
 The Lake Providence area first opened for European-American settlement in the late 1830s, after the federal government enforced Indian Removal to Indian Territory further west of the Mississippi River, and extinguished their land titles.
 Settlers drained the cypress swamps along the Mississippi River and used enslaved African Americans to clear the land for cultivation.